A Newbie's Guide To K-Dramas

 I mean, you could settle for watching the modern projects, but personally?
 I suggest taking a look at the classics.
 The high-level production quality of today's new dramas is even sweeter when you know how they got here.

-Ahead, the staples in the Korean drama archives that you need to be watching.
+Ahead, the staples in the Korean drama archives that you need to be watching on Netflix.